 Make sure to include the prefix in the private key, i.e.,

-Sending a Transaction Through Substrate's API¶
+Send a Transaction Through Substrate's API¶

 Next, click on Bob's send button, which opens another wizard that guides you through the process of sending a transaction.
-Set the send to address and the amount, which for our example is 5 DEV tokens.
-When ready, click on the "Make Transfer" button.